danobi/dxuuu.xyz/src/flaky.md

 `~ModulePath()` does `if (fd_ > 0) close(fd_)` which would be buggy if `fd_` is
 not initialized to `-1`.

-It's also more clear why https://github.com/bpftrace/bpftrace/commit/c3cb6d6d1295316 started triggering flakiness.
+It's also more clear why [the above reliability change][2] started triggering flakiness.
 It’s b/c before the change, `uprobe_test` probably exited before symbolization occurred, so we were not tickling the bad codepath in bcc.
 After the change the process hangs around, so symbolization does occur.

-### Validation
+### The Validator

 Continuing with the GDB approach, I thought if I could turn on debug information for bcc it could give me a second opinion on the source.
 Through